Attorney for boat driver in Clearwater ferry collision denies he fled the scene as victim’s family demands answers

 The ferry was ushering dozens of people from a popular sand and sculpting competition on Sunday evening when it was struck by a recreational boat around 8:40 p.m. local time near a bridge that connects Clearwater to Clearwater Beach.

-Clearwater police initially posted on X that the driver of the boat had “fled the scene,” but authorities with Florida Fish and Wildlife say there is evidence that the boat did remain at the scene for a period of time.
+Clearwater police initially posted on X that the driver of the boat had “fled the scene,” but authorities with the Florida Fish and Wildlife Conservation Commission say there is evidence that the boat did remain at the scene for a period of time.

 In a letter to investigators Tuesday shared with CNN, an attorney for Jeff Knight, the driver of the boat, denies claims it was a hit-and-run and alleges the ferry lacked proper lighting at the time of the crash.